 - 3/4 cup nuts and/or seeds I used pumpkin and sunflower seeds

 - 3/4 cup dried fruit I used chopped figs, apricots, and cranberries

 - Line a baking sheet with parchment paper and preheat your oven to 350 degrees F.

-- In a large bowl, mix together the banana, egg, maple syrup, salt, cinnamon, and peanut butter until very well blended, using an electric mixer or by vigorously whisking.
+- In a large bowl, mix together the mashed banana, the egg, maple syrup (1/4 cup), salt (1/2 teaspoon), cinnamon (1/2 teaspoon), and peanut butter (1/4 cup) until very well blended, using an electric mixer or by vigorously whisking.

-- Add the flour and stir to combine.
+- Add the whole wheat flour (1/4 cup) and stir to combine.

 - Using a large cookie scoop (or 1/4 cup measuring cup), scoop out the mixture onto the prepared baking sheet.
 Press down on the top of the scoops to flatten them out, as they will not spread out during baking.
 I pressed the sides in as well, almost like I was forming a burger patty.

 - Bake for 20 minutes at 350 degrees, or until slightly golden brown on the edges.

 - You can make smaller cookies as well using a small cookie scoop or tablespoon measure- make sure you bake them for a shorter amount of time.

 - For a nut-free version, make sure you use a nut-free butter like sunflower seed butter, and only add seeds rather than nuts.